Peerio

 Peerio was a cross-platform end-to-end encrypted application that provided secure messaging, file sharing, and cloud file storage.
 Peerio was available as an application for iOS, Android, macOS, Windows, and Linux.
 Peerio (Legacy) was originally released on 14 January 2015, and was replaced by Peerio 2 on 15 June 2017.
 The app is discontinued.

 Messages and user files stored on the Peerio cloud were protected by end-to-end encryption, meaning the data was encrypted in a way that could not be read by third parties, such as Peerio itself or its service providers.
 Security was provided by a single permanent key-password, which in Peerio was called an "Account Key".

 The company, Peerio Technologies Inc., was founded in 2014 by Vincent Drouin.
 The intent behind Peerio was to provide a security program that is easier to use than the PGP standard.

-Peerio was acquired by WorkJam, a digital workplace solutions provide, on January 13, 2019.
+Peerio was acquired by WorkJam, a digital workplace solutions provider, on January 13, 2019.

 Features

 Peerio allowed users to share encrypted messages and files in direct messages or groups that Peerio called "rooms".

 Peerio "rooms" were offered as a team-oriented group chat, allowing administrative functionality to add and remove other users from the group chat.

-Peerio allowed users to store encrypted files online, offering limited cloud storage for free with optional paid upgrades.
+Peerio allows users to store encrypted files online, offering limited cloud storage for free with optional paid upgrades.

 Peerio messages and files persist between logins and hardware, differing from ephemeral encrypted messaging apps which do not retain message or file history between logins or different devices.

 Peerio supported application based multi-factor authentication.

 Peerio allowed users to share animated GIFs.